Arnaiz23/bloc-notes/README.md

 ## Issues

 - Create a new field in the Note schema (status: {"active" - "trash"}) for delete a Note but send in a trash.
 In trash you can delete permanently.
+- When you create a new Note, update the folder length if you add this note in a folder (View if Samsung Notes do this)
+- Check the updateFolderService

 ## Backend